 The Ferrata Zucco Pesciola is a beautiful, demanding and panoramic ferrata that extends in a suggestive environment of the Orobie.
 Climbed up to the Piani di Bobbio ski lifts, you will face this via ferrata technique that will put you to the test between chimneys, dihedrals, climbing walls and ridge stretches.
 The difficult variant is to be considered one of the most difficult stretches of the Italian via ferrata landscape and must be faced with excellent training and preparation.

 The starting point of the itinerary is the top station of the cablecar at Piani di Bobbio.
 To reach the valley station of the cable car continue from Lecco in the direction of Val Sassina passing Ballabio and reaching Barzio.
 Once in Barzio take the signs for the center and then for the cable car.
-Go up the road for a few bends and you will reach the parking area of the ski lifts.
+Go up the road for a few bends and you will reach the parking area of the cable car.

 If desired, it could also rise from the opposite side in the province of Bergamo but in this report we consider the top station of the cable car as the starting point of the itinerary.